Kloudtek/buildmagic/README.md

   /etc/buildmagic/ivysettings.xml

-4) Ant Templates
+4) Ant Modules

-Buildmagic's ant templates are built on ant's import capabilities.
-In order to use it, you must use the template task.
+Buildmagic's ant modules are built on ant's import capabilities.
+In order to use it, you must use the modules task.

 Templates can either be simple (a single ant build script), or composite (an ant build script, plus various other artifacts)